bholmesdev/bholmesdev/src/blog/how-es-modules-have-redefined-web-development.md

 This concept of importing what's needed over "flattening all the things" has some nice benefits:

 1. **You don't need to load and parse _everything_ up front.** By default, anything `import`ed is ["deferred" for loading as needed](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules#other_differences_between_modules_and_standard_scripts).
 In other words, your computer won't turn into a fighter jet trying to load JS when you first visit your website.
-2. **The need for tooling like webpack can (one day) disappear ✨** Bringing browsers closure to how _humans_ write their code is a huge win for newbies and pros alike 🏆
+2. **The need for tooling like webpack can (one day) disappear ✨** Bringing browsers closer to how _humans_ write their code is a huge win for newbies and pros alike 🏆

 ### Dynamic imports take it a step further